 Patios and driveways can be constructed from paving slabs, block paving, tarmac or concrete, but all may need to be repaired at sometime.
 Here we look at how to carry out repairs to the patio or driveway if part of the surface is cracked or has become unstable.

 One of the most common problems is an uneven surface caused by the blocks sinking due to poor construction.

-With the uneven blocks removed add an even layer of sand that will raise the blocks levelling it with a trowel.
+- With the blocks removed add an even layer of sand that will raise the blocks.
+Level the sand with a trowel.
 Reposition a single block to gauge whether you have added enough sand.

 In time paving slabs may become loose and unstable or cracked due to frost or a fault in the stone.
 If the slab has been laid on sand the broken slab is easily removed and replaced.